gadgetron/GadgetronOnlineClass/Courses/Day3/Lecture3/README.md

  end

 ```
-- Now concentrate on data flow

 - working with data and headers within MATLAB
-	- Works but further developmentin progress (6/2020).
+	- Works but further development in progress (6/2020).
 	- Typically take geometry from _appropriate_ acquisition to create header for image.
+	- N.B. d.header, d.vol - information only available once buckets have arrived, unlike for g.
 - Example: returning images to the scanner database

 ```matlab
 function next = mrm_volume(input, g)
 %MRM_VOLUME Convert volume to ISMRM multi slice image (step).